Government, Administration and Law

 Although the Manchu rulers of the Qing dynasty 清 (1644-1911) copied the Chinese administration system that had existed since Tang period 唐 (618-907) - and in some parts even since the Han period 漢 (206 BCE-220 CE) - they created some important new elements that rendered the earlier instruments more effective.

-At the beginning of the 18th century, the influence of the Grand Secretariate was gradually reduced and the institution was reduced to an apparatus of paperwork.
+At the beginning of the 18th century, the influence of the Grand Secretariat was gradually reduced and the institution was reduced to an apparatus of paperwork.
 Instead, the originally inofficial Council of State (junjichu 軍機處 / cooha-i nashūn i ba) took over the tasks of government.
 It was chaired by a prince and led by five Grand Ministers of State (junji dachen 軍機大臣).
 The Junjichu was a Manchu invention.

 The imperial administration was run by several courts, offices and directorates that managed the questions of communication, jurisdiction, imperial sacrifices, state banquets, astronomy, education, the flow of documents between the center and the provinces, and so on.
 An important office for the vast Qing empire was a translation bureau, publishing dictionaries for Mongolian, Kalmyk, Manchurian, Tibetan, Turki (Uyghurian), Arabian, and so on (see Qingwenjian 清文鑒).
 Each instituition, central and territorial, was, at least in theory, headed by Manchu and Chinese in equal numbers, leading to an oversized bureaucratic staff.

 The territorial administration was modeled after the Ming administration in provinces (sheng 省).
-Their names were equal to the modern provinces, except Zhili 直隸 (modern Hebei); Fengtian 奉天 (modern Liaoning), Chinese or Eastern Turkestan (since 1884 province of Xinjiang); Taiwan became province in 1885.
+Their names were equal to the modern provinces, except Zhili 直隸 (modern Hebei); Fengtian 奉天 (modern Liaoning), Chinese or Eastern Turkestan (since 1884 province of Xinjiang); Taiwan became a province in 1885.
 Tibet (Xizang 西藏) was relatively autonomous, equally Mongolia (called Uliasutai 烏里雅蘇台).
-Provinces were personally headed by a governor (xunfu 巡撫) instead of the Ming time collective chaqian 差遣 commission, but the governor was subordinate to one of nine Governors-general (zongdu 總都).
+Provinces were personally headed by a governor (xunfu 巡撫) instead of the Ming time collective chaqian 差遣 commission, but the governor was subordinate to one of nine (on average) governors-general (zongdu 總都).
 While the governors can be seen as civilian administrators and were therefore often translated as "viceroy" by foreigners, the governors-general were specially entrusted with military tasks.

 The territorial administration itself was organized in prefectures (fu 府, better: 1st class prefectures), departments (zhou 州; better: 2nd class prefectures) and subprefectures (ting 廳; better: 3rd class prefectures, often located in border regions).
 Prefectures were headed by prefects (zhifu 知府) and divided into districts (xian 縣) administered by magistrates (zhixian 知縣).

 In Outer Mongolia, the tribes were organized in leagues (meng 盟).
-In the 19th century, these territories were taken under tighter control of the central government, just like Tibet, where the Qing government had stationed two representatives, the Grand Ministers Superintendant (banshi dachen 辦事大臣, in Manchu called amban).
+In the 19th century, these territories were taken under tighter control of the central government, just like Tibet, where the Qing government had stationed two representatives, the Grand Ministers Superintendent (banshi dachen 辦事大臣, in Manchu called amban).

 The Qing military was organized in the Eight Banners (baqi 八旗 / jakūn gūsa), originally only Manchu divisions that were later increased by eight Mongolian and eight Chinese Banners.
 Each Banner was commanded by a Commander-in-chief (dutong 都統) and stayed under the authority of the emperor or one of the imperial princes.
 Some were stationed in the capital or even acted as palace guard, other banners were stationed in special garrisons throughout the empire.
 Military posts were hereditary, and the Banner families lived together with the Manchu soldiers in the Banner garrisons.
 Chinese troops were generally designated as "Green Standards" (lüying 綠營).

 A very important aspect of the Chinese government and administration was the competitive recruitment of state officials, an invention of Tang dynasty but only perfected during the Song 宋 (960-1279) and Ming periods.
 This system relied on open, competitive examinations with yearly quotas of officials (Manchu, Mongol and Chinese) from every region.
 The first step in the hierarchy of examination were the prefectural examinations.
-A graduation led to the title of shengyuan 生員.
-Persons that passed the provincial examinations (entitled juren 舉人) were allowed to take over lower-level appointments.
+A graduation led to the title of "shengyuangovernment student" (shengyuan 生員).
+Persons that passed the provincial examinations (titled juren 舉人) were allowed to take over lower-level appointments.
 Those passing the metropolitan examinations were called jinshi 進士 and were entitled to become officials with higher ranks after undergoing further studies at the central Hanlin Academy.